Oleg Shatov

-Oleg Aleksandrovich Shatov (Олег Александрович Шатов; born 29 July 1990) is a Russian professional footballer who plays as an attacking midfielder for Ural Yekaterinburg.
+Oleg Aleksandrovich Shatov (Олег Александрович Шатов; born 29 July 1990) is a Russian professional football manager and a former player who played as an attacking midfielder.
 Earlier in his career, he mostly played as a left winger or right winger.

 Early life

 Shatov was born and grew up in Nizhny Tagil, where the winter conditions made playing outdoor sports very difficult.
 As a result, Shatov began playing futsal from the age of 14, before committing fully to association football two years later.

 Club career

 Ural

 Shatov made his professional debut in the Russian First Division in 2007 for FC Ural Sverdlovsk Oblast.
 He was named Ural's Player of the Year after the 2010 season.

 Anzhi

 Although Shatov was scouted by CSKA Moscow, he accepted an offer to join Anzhi Makhachkala during the 2011-12 winter transfer window.
 Upon joining Anzhi, Shatov was teammates with Roberto Carlos and Samuel Eto'o.
 Shatov earned his first call-up to the Russian men's national team while playing at Anzhi.
 At the end of Shatov's first season, the team finished in fifth place in the Russian Premier League and suffered several changes of coaches.